Lincoln Lake Slabs Rock Climbing

 Rock & Ice article Issue #32 and Peter Hubbel's 1993

 Drive up CO Hwy 103 to Mt.
 Evans and go up Evans.
 There is a long lake on the left (Lincolin Lake) before you get to Summit Lake, with some obvious rock features about 1000 feet above (right next to the road).
 There are a couple small pulloffs on the dropoff side of the road at and after the corner just as you pass over the top of the last cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lincoln Lake Slabs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lincoln Lake Slabs:

 Featured Route For Lincoln Lake Slabs

 Gettysburg Address 5.12b 7b 26 VIII+ 26 E5 6b CO

 : Alpine Rock

 Climb the face through 3 bolts to a rest ledge, and get ready!
 Figure out the moves past the overlap, hang on, fire to the arête, and go to the top of the buttress!
 This is a wild ride.
 It has awesome holds in a supreme setting.
 Get on it!A TR can be set up from Pika on the right.Thanks to Kirk for finding the line and giving me the opportunity to get the FA.
 I will always remember this one....[more]
 Browse More Classics in CO

 Ken and Marsha Trout on Emancipation Arete.

 The lake and some of the indigenous fauna (pad peo...